Making Your Vision a Reality Using Focus Filters

 • How Focus Filters enable easier decision-making across your organization

-“If you want to build a decent company, especially if you want to build a Stage Five Company… you need to have a clear and compelling Vision that provides context for virtually every decision that every person in your company makes.”
+“If you want to build a decent company, especially if you want to build a Stage 5 company… you need to have a clear and compelling vision that provides context for virtually every decision that every person in your company makes.”

 —Mark Abbott, on Ninety’s podcast